deckhouse/sds-local-volume/docs/QUICK_START.md

 ### Configuring storage on nodes

 To configure storage on nodes, create LVM volume groups using [LVMVolumeGroup](/modules/sds-node-configurator/cr.html#lvmvolumegroup) resources.
 This example creates Thick storage.
-For instructions on creating Thin storage, see the [Creating thin storage](./usage.html#creating-thin-storage) section.
+For instructions on creating thin storage, see the [Creating thin storage](./usage.html#creating-thin-storage) section.

 {{< alert level="warning" >}}
 Before creating an [LVMVolumeGroup](/modules/sds-node-configurator/stable/cr.html#lvmvolumegroup) resource, ensure that the `csi-node` pod is running on the node.
 To do this, run the command: